parthasarathydNU/gen-ai-coursework/advanced-llms/instruction-backtranslation/Readme.md

 ## Implementation Notebooks
 This project is meticulously divided into Jupyter notebooks, each focusing on a critical part of the implementation:
-- `01_Data_Preparation.ipynb`: Comprehensive steps for data loading, cleaning, and preprocessing.
+- [`01-data-preparation.ipynb`](./01-data-preparation.ipynb): This notebook covers the comprehensive steps for loading, cleaning, and preprocessing the data.
+It ensures that the web corpus and seed data are in the optimal state for effective training and further processing.
-- `02_Training_Backward_Model.ipynb`: Detailed process for training the backward model.
-- `03_Generating_Instructions.ipynb`: Methodology for generating instruction prompts from the web corpus.
+- [`02_training_backward_model.ipynb`](./02-training-backward-model.ipynb): This notebook details the process of training the backward model, which generates instruction prompts from the web corpus.
+It includes model architecture setup, training parameters, and performance evaluation.
+- [`03-lima-dataset-subset-selection.ipynb`](./03-lima-dataset-subset-selection.ipynb): This notebook focuses on selecting a random subset of 150 entries from the LIMA conversations dataset.
+It outlines the criteria and methods used for subset selection to ensure a representative sample for the subsequent steps.
+- [`04-generating-instructions.ipynb`](./04-generating-instructions.ipynb): This notebook describes the methodology for generating instruction prompts using the trained backward model.
+It covers the generation process, handling of outputs, and preliminary evaluation of instruction quality.
-- `04_Self_Curation.ipynb`: Advanced self-curation process for selecting high-quality instruction-output pairs.
+- [`05-self-curation.ipynb`](./05-self-curation.ipynb): This notebook presents the advanced self-curation process for selecting high-quality instruction-output pairs.
+It includes the criteria for quality assessment, filtering techniques, and the selection mechanism to ensure only the best pairs are used for fine-tuning.
-- `05_Fine_Tuning_Base_Model.ipynb`: Final steps for fine-tuning the base model with curated instructions.
+- [`06-fine-tuning-base-model.ipynb`](./06-fine-tuning-base-model.ipynb):  This notebook outlines the final steps for fine-tuning the base model using the curated instructions.
+It details the fine-tuning process, including parameters, epochs, and performance metrics, culminating in an enhanced instruction-following LLM.

 ## Lessons Learned
 Working on this project provided several key insights: